kubewarden/rego-policies-library/policies/ControllerAffinityNodeSelector/README.md

 `nodeSelector` is a field of PodSpec.
 It specifies a map of key-value pairs.
 For the pod to be eligible to scheduled on a node, the node must have each of the indicated key-value pairs as labels (it can have additional labels as well).

-When working with with `nodeSelector`, the indicated key-value pair will be matched to a node label.
+When working with `nodeSelector`, the indicated key-value pair will be matched to a node label.

 ```
 ...